jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/3_Simple_FDM.svg",
   width: 47%),
-  caption: [Nessary knowledge about the positions of the discretization points $x_i$ the #gls("fd") method], ) <fig_37>
+  caption: [Spatial arrangement of discretization points $x_i$ for the #gls("fd") method.], ) <fig_37>

-// ---------------------------------- here ---------------------------------- //
-The mathematical description for the Complex-Step is found in @eq_32.
+The mathematical formulation for the Complex-Step method is expressed in @eq_32:

 $ f'(x) = "Imag"[f(x + i space.thin h)]/h $<eq_32>

-For the Complex-Step, the approximation function for the displacements could be determined.
-However, this would involve greater time expenditure.
-Moreover, very high precision is not required since the results are compared with the diagram from @Liu2019, depicted in @fig_34.
+While it is possible to determine the approximation function for displacements using the Complex-Step method, this would involve greater time expenditure.
+Given that the results are primarily compared with the diagram from @Liu2019 shown in @fig_34, such high precision is not warranted for this application.

 // --------------------------- selected fd methods -------------------------- //
-Thus, one of the #gls("fd") methods needs to be selected.
-Generally, the central differce method acheived higher accuracies than the first order emthods, forward and backward difference methods
-In order to comprehend the additional computaitonal and human effort resulting from the central #gls("fd") method, an concrete example shall be given.
-Considering @fig_38, it can be observed that the structral mesh is approximated with an element type that has eight nodes.
+Consequently, a #gls("fd") method should be selected.
+The central difference method generally achieves higher accuracy than the first-order methods (forward and backward difference).
+However, to understand the additional computational and implementation complexity associated with the central #gls("fd") method, it is instructive to examine a concrete example.
-The variables $x_i$, where $i in [0, 7]$ aim to represent the local placing of the nodes.
+As shown in @fig_38, the structural mesh is discretized using eight-node elements.
+The variables $x_i$, where $i in [0, 7]$, represent the local nodal positions within each element.

 // ------------------------------- 8 nodes fdm ------------------------------ //
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/4_FEM_Ele.svg",
   width: 47%),
-  caption: [Discretization points $x_i$ or nodes from #gls("fem") model for #gls("fd") methods], ) <fig_38>
+  caption: [Eight-node element representation showing discretization points $x_i$ for #gls("fd") methods.], ) <fig_38>

-In order to caluclate the derivative, besides the local node coordinate a function value is needed.
-Since the goal is to obtain the curvature according to @eq_28, the following shall be assumed.
-For each $x_i$ discretization point, its local coordinates and the corresponding displacement value $u$ are known.
-Thus applying one the #gls("fd") methods would compute the derivative of the displacement with respect to the location, that is, the strain.
+To calculate the derivative, both the local nodal coordinates and corresponding function values are required.
+Since the objective is to determine the curvature according to @eq_28, it is assumed that for each discretization point $x_i$, both its local coordinates and the corresponding displacement value $u$ are known.
+Applying a #gls("fd") method computes the derivative of displacement with respect to position, yielding the strain.
-With the information about the nodes of a single element as depcicted in @fig_38 only for the two nodes $x_4$ and $x_6$ of the total 8 nodes the strain values could be calculated according to @eq_35 and @eq_36, respectively.
+Given the nodal arrangement of a single element as illustrated in @fig_38, strain values can be calculated for only two nodes ($x_4$ and $x_6$) out of the total eight nodes, as expressed in @eq_35 and @eq_36, respectively.

 $ f'_("central")(x_4) = (f(x_2) - f(x_3))/(h) $<eq_35>
 $ f'_("central")(x_6) = (f(x_1) - f(x_0))/(h) $<eq_36>

-Comparing @eq_35 and @eq_36 with @eq_31 two important observatiosn can be made.
-First, the indices in  @eq_35 and @eq_36 do not match the pattern  of indices shown in @eq_31.
-This is the reason why the #gls("fd") equations should be refered to the correspinding problems visual descirption @fig_37 and @fig_38.
-Second, instead of dividing with two times the step size $h$, according to @fig_38 the $h$ for @eq_35 and @eq_36 already provides the correct distance between the two nodees of interest for the central differential sceme.
+Comparing @eq_35 and @eq_36 with @eq_31 reveals two important observations.
+First, the indices in @eq_35 and @eq_36 do not follow the pattern shown in @eq_31.
+This underscores why the #gls("fd") equations should be interpreted in conjunction with their corresponding visual representations in @fig_37 and @fig_38.
+Second, while @eq_31 includes division by twice the step size $h$, the $h$ term in @eq_35 and @eq_36 already represents the correct distance between the nodes of interest for the central difference scheme.

-Having provided some intutition for the central #gls("fd") method, important drawbacks shall be mentioned.
-According to @fig_38, the information of one #gls("fem") element would only provide derivatives of two nodes instead of 8.
+Having established this intuitive understanding of the central #gls("fd") method, some significant limitations warrant elaboration.
+As shown in @fig_38, a single #gls("fem") element provides derivatives for only two nodes out of eight.
+Obtaining the remaining six derivatives requires proper identification and assignment of neighboring elements and nodes.
-For the remaining six derivatives, correct assignment of neighboring elements and nodes is required.
-This introduces complexity, increased  programming effort and consequently risk of mistake incorporation.
-In the simplest case, the elements have a chronologically ascending element ID in all three dimensions.
-For the 1D case, this is shown in @fig_39.
+This introduces complexity and consequently risk of mistake incorporation.
+The simplest scenario occurs when element IDs increase chronologically in all three dimensions, as illustrated for the one-dimensional case in @fig_39.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/5_Chron_Order.svg",
   width: 47%),
-  caption: [Simplest case: Elements or nodes of interest are ordered strucutred and ids are given chronologically], ) <fig_39>
+  caption: [Idealized example of sequential element and node numbering in a structured mesh demonstrating chronological ordering.], ) <fig_39>

-In practice, however, it is usually the case that the element IDs do not increase chronologically.
+In practice, however, element IDs rarely follow such chronological ordering.
 A pictorial representation of this is given in @fig_40.
-In such cases, as could occur with complex 3d #gls("swith") simulation models, complexity is increaed to capture and properly leverage the element and node neighborhood relationships.
+For complex three-dimensional #gls("swith") simulation models, this non-sequential ordering increases the complexity of identifying and managing element and node neighborhood relationships.relationships.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/6_Complex_Ids.svg",
   width: 47%),
-  caption: [Real case Element Id ordering, are not chronologically arranged depicted simplied in 2D ], ) <fig_40>
+  caption: [Possible real-world representation of non-sequential element ID distribution in a 2D structural mesh.], ) <fig_40>

 // ----------------------------- forward method ----------------------------- //
-While having acknowldiged the higher accuracy of the central #gls("fd") method, its drawbacks were mentioned as well.
+While acknowledging the higher accuracy of the central #gls("fd") method, its drawbacks have been noted.
 The Forward and Backward Difference methods offer sufficient accuracy with comparatively simple implementation.
 For a #gls("fem") application, the step size is inherently defined by the mesh discretization.
-Considering both accuracy requirements and implementation complexity, the Forward #gls("fd") method was preferepreferred over the central #gls("fd") method for calculating the required derivatives for the curvature.
+Considering both accuracy requirements and implementation complexity, the Forward #gls("fd") method was preferred over the central #gls("fd") method for calculating the required derivatives for curvature evaluation.

-// ------------------------------ not only fem ------------------------------ //
-For this thesis #gls("fem") is used to simulate the structural behavior of the #gls("swith") model.
-Conducting #gls("fem") simulaitons, besides displaxments, the strains (first derivatives of displacement with respect to local coordinates) are obrained part of its solution.
-Yet, it is epxlained how to obtain the strains when displacment values are available.
+In this thesis, #gls("fem") is used to simulate the structural behavior of the #gls("swith") model.
+When conducting #gls("fem") simulations, strains (first derivatives of displacement with respect to local coordinates) are obtained as part of its solution, alongside displacements.
+However, it is important to explain how to obtain strains when only displacement values are available.
-The rationale behind that is to strnegened the universal applicability of this work.
-The presented method for calculating curvature could be equally applied to displacement data from various sources.
-These include alternative simulation approaches such as beam models @Gross2021b @Gross2019 @Gross2021 @Gross2017 @Gross2021a @Gross2019a @Spura2019, as well as experimental measurements where only displacement values and their corresponding coordinates are required.
-Indeed, the method could be applied with any analytical or numerical approach that provides displacement field data.

-By focusing on a method that requires only displacement data and coordinates, rather than leveraging #gls("fem")-specific outputs like strains, the approach remains broadly applicable.
-This generality increases the practical value of the presented methodology, as it can serve as a reference procedure for future work, regardless of how displacement data is obtained.
+The rationale behind this approach is to strengthen the universal applicability of this work.
+The presented method for calculating curvature can be equally applied to displacement data from various sources, including alternative simulation approaches such as beam models @Gross2021b @Gross2019 @Gross2021 @Gross2017 @Gross2021a @Gross2019a @Spura2019 and experimental measurements.
+By focusing on a method that requires only displacement data and coordinates, rather than leveraging #gls("fem")-specific outputs like strains, the approach maintains broad applicability.
+This generality enhances the practical value of the presented methodology, as it can serve as a reference procedure for future work, regardless of how displacement data is obtained.

 // ----------------------------- steps with fem ----------------------------- //

-Having laid out the general nature of the presented approch, concrete steps with the #gls("fd") method for the curavture derivation shall be given.
-For the concrete example it is assumed that the stutrucre model is discretized through elements as depcited in @fig_38.
+Having laid out the general nature of the considered approach, concrete steps for curvature derivation using the #gls("fd") method shall be given.
+For this example, the structure model is discretized through elements as depicted in @fig_38.
+While this example utilizes a #gls("fem") meshing approach, the approach presented remains generally applicable to other methods.
-// TODO proper linking to the text above
-Again, while the concrete example is based on a #gls("fem") meshing approach, the apporach presented is general applicable to other methods as well.
-With having the local displacment values and the corresponding coordinates, five of the eight required derivates per element can be obtained without having to consider any neighborhood relationships.
-These are given in @eq_37 to @eq_41, where the function $f(x_i)$ is to return the displacment value of the discretization point $x_i$.
+With the local displacement values and their corresponding coordinates, five of the eight required derivatives per element can be obtained without considering neighborhood relationships.
+These are expressed in @eq_37 to @eq_41, where the function $f(x_i)$ returns the displacement value at discretization point $x_i$.

 $ f'_("forward")(x_0) = 2 space (f(x_4) - f(x_0))/(h) $<eq_37>
 $ f'_("forward")(x_4) = 2 space (f(x_1) - f(x_4))/(h) $<eq_38>